Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 * Vote `UPDATE`s - who's responsible?
 * A way to know *when* a `fd:Voter` responded?
 * Custom parameters in algorithm discovery?
-* Find or create an FEP that specifies list of implemented FEPs in nodeinfo for extension purposes.

 ## References